vogelchr/e1_sam4_usb/README.txt

 	GNS module has one inside?
 Did you find any documentation on that in the module data sheet?
 Recommended: 0603ESDA-TR

+	 - GPS receiver rx/tx/pps doen't have series termination (27R or the like), possibly resulting in switching tranients degrading GPS performance

 	(this was refused earlier, but later on implemented:)
-	 - GPS receiver rx/tx/pps doen't have series termination (27R or the like), possibly resulting in switching tranients degrading GPS performance
+	 - might make sense to add a precision voltage reference for the DAC, e.g. MAX6163ESA?

 	- 33R series resistance in oscillator outputs